Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 Medium confidence indicates:

-• Substantial documentation exists due to Walmart’s size and regulatory exposure
+• Substantial documentation exists due to scale and regulatory exposure

 • Documentation is uneven across issue types and regions

-• Some response outcomes lack long-term public follow-through evidence
+• Some outcomes lack long-term public follow-through evidence

 Confidence reflects information density, not score quality.